Appeal against a planning decision

 serve an enforcement notice (because we think you have done something without permission) and you don’t agree.

-See much more detail about the appeals process on the government’s Planning website:
+See much more detail about the appeals process on the Planning Portal website: